 The intelligent design of a cat’s eye

-The receptors in their eye makeup have a makeup that differs a great deal from that of humans.
-Cats have a higher number of rods that help in creating a peripheral vision, motion sensing, and night vision.
+The receptors in their eye makeup have makeup that differs a great deal from that of humans.
+Cats have a higher number of rods that help in creating peripheral vision, motion sensing, and night vision.
 Humans are unable to perform the same functions because they have more cones than rods.
-The rods refresh fast enough to give the cat an ability to detect rapid motion that might not be detectable by marauding laser.
+The rods refresh fast enough to give the cat the ability to detect rapid motion that might not be detectable by a marauding laser.

 Cats have a visual field that spans 200 degrees.
-This make-up contrasts from the human visible area, which spans to approximately 100 to 200 degrees.
-This case means that cats have an acute vision of items that dissolve at the farthest malignant peripheral.
-They, however, have a short distance limit, which averages at 20 feet.
+This make-up contrasts with the human visible area, which spans approximately 100 to 200 degrees.
+This case means that cats have an acute vision of items that dissolve at the farthest malignant periphery.
+They, however, have a short distance limit, which averages 20 feet.